How to apply

 You should then indicate under the 'Research Details' section that you are applying in response to a specific studentship advert, and in the free text box should indicate ESRC-funded 1+3 programme (or +3, if relevant).
 All 1+3 and +3 offer holders who have indicated they would like to be considered for funding will be contacted by email with details and further guidance (this only applies to offer holders, not applicants in general).

 Applicants should normally hold a Masters degree from a UK university (or the equivalent) in addition to a minimum of a 2.1 undergraduate Honours degree (or the equivalent).
-International applicants whose first language is not English are required to meet the minimum language requirements outlined in Profile E. This is equivalent to a score of at least 6.5 overall with no band lower than 6.0 in IELTS.
+International applicants whose first language is not English are required to meet the minimum language requirements outlined in Profile B (for 2019/20 entry onwards).
+This is equivalent to a score of at least 7.0 overall, with a minimum of 6.5 in other bands.
 Further information for international students wishing to apply is available from the University International Office.

 Application assessment criteria